charliebarth/Asteroid-Flight/README.md

 To install the app simply fork and clone this repository from Github onto your local device.

-To setup the app, change directory into the backend run bundle install, 'rails db:migrate', 'rails db:seed' and then run 'rails s'.
+To setup the app, change directory into the backend and run bundle install, 'rails db:migrate', and then run 'rails s'.
 Then change directory into the frontend and open index.html.
 Everything should now be set up!

 # Contibutor's Guide